Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: A stochastically perturbed nonlinear oscillator

 \subsection{Stochastic Hopf {\mk equation}}

-As a minimal model of nonlinear oscillator perturbed by noise, we are thus led {\mk naturally} to analyze the Hopf normal form (\ref{eq:normalHopf}) {\mk subject to white noise disturbances} added to its Cartesian coordinates, as in \cite{Deville2011}.
+As a minimal model of nonlinear oscillator perturbed by noise, we are thus led {\mk naturally} to analyze the Hopf normal form (\ref{eq:normalHopf}) {\mk subject to white noise disturbances} added to its Cartesian coordinates, as in~\cite{Deville2011}.
 This stochastic process is thus governed by the SDE

-where $W_x$ and $W_y$ are two independent Wiener processes with differentials interpreted in the It\^o sense \citep{Gardiner2009,Pavliotis2014} and $\epsilon$ is a parameter controlling the level of noise.
+where $W_x$ and $W_y$ are two independent Wiener processes with differentials interpreted in the It\^o sense~\cite{Ikeda1989} and $\epsilon$ is a parameter controlling the level of noise.
 In the following, {\mk Eq.~\eqref{eq:HopfSDECart}} will be referred to as the {\it Stochastic Hopf Equation (SHE)} in Cartesian coordinates.
-The BKE corresponding to (\ref{eq:HopfSDECart}) is then given by
+The Kolmogorov equation corresponding to (\ref{eq:HopfSDECart}) is then given by